Online Resource Allocation with Average Budget Constraints: Experiments

-Then we study the performance of the LB policy (Algorithm \ref{alg:threshold_discrete}) when the incoming $\alpha$-cost follows a discrete distribution.
-For the LB policy, we compare it with five policies, namely the Frequent Resolving ($\FR$), Infrequent Resolving ($\IFR$), Frequent Resolving with Threshold ($\FRT$), Bayesian Selector ($\Bayes$), and Static Greedy ($\SG$). $\FR$, $\IFR$, $\FRT$, and $\Bayes$ are four existing resolving heuristics introduced in Section \ref{sec:resolve}, which have been proven to achieve a constant regret in canonical online resource allocation problems. $\SG$ is Algorithm \ref{alg:static} applied to the discrete case.
+In this section, we conduct numerical experiments to demonstrate the performance of the proposed $\MLB$ policy (Algorithm \ref{alg:MLB}) when the incoming cost-reward pair follows a discrete distribution.
+In particular, we compare it with five policies, namely Frequent Re-solving ($\FR$), Infrequent Re-solving ($\IRT$), Frequent Re-solving with Threshold ($\FRT$), Bayesian Selector ($\Bayes$), and Static Greedy ($\SG$).
+The $\FR$, $\IRT$, $\FRT$, and $\Bayes$ policies are four existing re-solving heuristics introduced in Section \ref{sec:discrete:resolve}, which have been proven to achieve a constant regret in canonical online resource allocation problems. $\SG$ is Algorithm \ref{alg:static} applied to the discrete case.

 We conduct the experiment in two settings.
-In the first setting, we set the $\alpha$-cost taking values in $[-2, 3, 4]$ with probability $[0.6, 0.3, 0.1]$.
-One can easily scale the $\alpha$-cost to let it take values in $[-1,1]$ and we omit that for demonstration purpose.
-Here, the accumulated $\alpha$-cost equals to $\Delta_1=-1.2, \Delta_2=-0.3, \Delta_3=0.1$, which are all non-zero, for which we call the example the \textit{non-degenerate} one.
-We report the regret of each of the six policy with respect to the \eqref{eq:HOany_discrete} upper bound averaged across 100 sample paths in Figure \ref{fig:discrete_upper}.
+In the first setting, we set the reward to be one and let the cost taking values in $\{-2, 3, 4\}$ with probability $\{0.6, 0.3, 0.1\}$.
+One can easily scale the cost to let it take values in $[-1,1]$ and we omit that for demonstration purpose.
+Here, the accumulated cost equals to $\Delta_1=-1.2, \Delta_2=-0.3, \Delta_3=0.1$, which are all non-zero, for which we call the example the \textit{non-degenerate} one.
+We report the regret of each of the six policy with respect to $\HOany$ averaged across 100 sample paths in Panel (a) of Figure \ref{fig:discrete_upper}.

-In the second experiment, we let the $\alpha$-cost $a^{(t)}$ take values in $[-2, 1, 3, 6, 8]$ with probability $[0.5, 0.1, 0.1, 0.1, 0.2]$.
+In the second experiment, we also let the reward to be one.
+However, in this case, we let the cost $a^{(t)}$ take values in $\{-2, 1, 3, 6, 8\}$ with probability $\{0.5, 0.1, 0.1, 0.1, 0.2\}$ respectively.
 Now the cumulative $\alpha$-cost becomes $\Delta_1=-1, \Delta_2=-0.9, \Delta_3=-0.6, \Delta_4=0, \Delta_5=1.6$.
 Note that now because $\Delta_4=0$, we call the case \textit{degenerate}.
 The problem in this case is inherently harder than the previous one as it is easier for the policy to over-accept the low-cost arrivals, leaving little budgets for future high-cost arrivals.
-We demonstrate the regret of each of the five policy with respect to the \eqref{eq:HOany_discrete} upper bound averaged across 100 sample paths in Figure \ref{fig:discrete_degen_upper}.
-Here, the regret of Bayes and FRT coincides as they both tend to reject high-cost arrivals more often.
+We demonstrate the regret of each of the five policy with respect to $\HOany$ averaged across 100 sample paths in Panel (b) of Figure \ref{fig:discrete_upper}.
+Here, the regret of $\Bayes$ and $\FRT$ coincides as they both tend to reject high-cost arrivals more often.